Eduardo-Pineiro/PandaHat/NON CTF WriteUps/PandaHat Http Server.md

 ![img 1](./Images/http_server_test/http_server_1.png)

-First I installed docker and docker-compose
+Then I installed docker and docker-compose
 Although docker-compose isn't needed, I like it as you create a yaml file each time and its easy to modify and re-up the container compared to fully typing the docker command each time.